stakater/Replicator/README.md

 [Apache 2.0](./LICENSE)

-> Made with ❤️ for multi-tenant Kubernetes platforms
+> Made with ❤️ for multi-tenant Kubernetes platforms by Stakater